This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Temporarily Discontinue Diuretic Medications

 Are you aware that taking diuretic medications can lead to dehydration while hiking?
-Seniors are often prescribed a host of medications for various health reasons.
+Seniors often are prescribed a host of medications for various health reasons.

 That is to say, dehydration can set in without warning.
 In summary, too much water is eliminated from the body too quickly.